quoctraaan/cubicsolver/README.md

                     double right, double &out)
  ```

-There are several approaches for solving for roots of a cubic polynomal.
+There are several approaches for solving for roots of a cubic polynomial.
 We will describe one of them here.

 If we are able to partition the space into three regions,